Dimencia/LuteBot3/README.md

 ## Usage Instructions
-Download the latest Release from https://github.com/Dimencia/LuteBot3/releases
+Download the latest Release .zip from https://github.com/Dimencia/LuteBot3/releases and extract it to a folder.
+Run LuteBot.exe

 If prompted to install LuteMod, click yes.